mernxl/ansible-terraform/README.md

 A demo project for deploying terraform to instances using ansible terraform module

-It provides surport for deploying to multiple environments, based on parameters passed into jenkins.
+It supports deploying to multiple environments, based on parameters passed in through jenkins.

 ## Background